 1. Choose your platform

-There are a number of options available for hosting a digital art gallery.
+A number of options are available for hosting a digital art gallery.
 Which you choose will depend on your short- and long-term goals.

 Additionally, if you’re going it alone, you’re probably running on a limited budget.
 As much as you would like to create a totally bespoke gallery experience, this may not be on the cards at this early stage—especially if you don’t have extensive web design and development experience.